-- 1. In general, a school may have any number of entries at the Regional Conference.
+- 1. In general, a school may have more than one entry at the Regional Conference.
 However, the Host School has the right to set a limit, should the need arise. - 2.
 The rules listed under the Annual Student Conference Competition shall apply for the regional conference competition. - 3.
 Regional conference host school organizers should contact studentchapters@aiche.org with questions or for clarification on the competition rules. - 4.
-An AIChE appointed safety coordinator will be in attendance at each regional competition.
-This coordinator is the final authority regarding Chem-E-Car Competition[®] rules, safety concerns, violations, disqualifications, and the like, for that Regional Competition only.
-This coordinator may be in contact with other members of the SCC Chem-E-Car Competition[®] sub-committee.
-The coordinator's judgment applies only to the regional competition and is not binding on judgments at the Annual Student Conference level competition.
+An AIChE-appointed safety coordinator will attend each regional competition.
+This coordinator is the final authority regarding Chem-E-Car Competition® rules, safety concerns, violations, disqualifications, and the like, for that Regional Competition only.
+This coordinator may be in contact with other members of the SCC Chem-E-Car Competition® sub-committee.
+The coordinator's judgment applies only to the regional competition and is not binding on judgments at the competition at the Annual Student Conference.